Phragm\'{e}n's Voting Methods and Justified Representation: Related Work

 \section{Related Work}

-Proportional representation is an important issue in committee voting (see the influential paper by \citet{Monr95a} and the references therein) and methods ensuring representation often lead to interesting computational problems \citep{PoBr98a,PSZ08a,LuBo11d,BSU13a}.
+Proportional representation is an important issue in committee voting (see the influential paper by \citet{Monr95a} and the references therein) and methods ensuring representation often lead to interesting computational problems~\citep{PoBr98a,PSZ08a,LuBo11d,BSU13a}.

-The problem of choosing representative committees based on approval ballots can be seen as a generalisation of the classical \textit{apportionment} problem \cite{BaYo82a}.
-The latter setting corresponds to the special case in which candidates are arranged into party lists and each voter chooses a single list.
-In particular, every approval-based committee voting rule induces an apportionment method \citep{BLS18a}.
-Voting settings between apportionment and approval-based committee voting have also been studied recently \citep{BGP+19a}.
+The problem of choosing representative committees based on approval ballots can be seen as a generalization of the classical \textit{apportionment} problem \cite{BaYo82a}.
+The latter setting corresponds to the special case in which candidates are arranged into party lists and each voter chooses a single list; see \secref{sec:apportionment} for details.
+Voting settings between apportionment and approval-based committee voting have also been studied~\citep{BGP+22a}.

-In the setting of approval-based committee voting \citep{Kilg10a,LaSk20a}, \citet{ABC+15a} proposed two representation axioms: \emph{justified representation (JR)} and its strengthening \emph{extended justified representation (EJR)}.
-Later, \citet{SFF+17a} observed that EJR is not compatible with what they call \emph{perfect representation (PR)} and proposed an axiomatic property, \emph{proportional justified representation (PJR)}, that is compatible.
+For the setting of approval-based committee voting~\citep{Kilg10a,LaSk21b}, \citet{justifiedRepresentation} proposed two representation axioms: \emph{justified representation (JR)} and its strengthening \emph{extended justified representation (EJR)}.
+Later, \citet{SFF+17a} observed that EJR is not compatible with what they call \emph{perfect representation} and proposed an axiomatic property, \emph{proportional justified representation (PJR)}, that is compatible.
 EJR implies PJR, which in turn implies JR.

-\citet{ABC+15a} and \citet{SFF+17a} showed that most common committee voting rules fail EJR and PJR.
-A notable exception is Thiele's PAV, which satisfies EJR (and thus PJR).
-Interestingly, variants of PAV based on different weight vectors fail both EJR and PJR (and even weaker proportionality requirements \cite{consistentmwrules}).
-Moreover, a greedy approximation algorithm for PAV known as \emph{sequential PAV} or \emph{reweighted approval voting} fails JR (and consequently PJR and EJR) \cite{ABC+15a}.
+\citet{justifiedRepresentation} and \citet{SFF+17a} showed that most common committee voting rules fail EJR and PJR.
+A notable exception is Thiele's PAV~\citep{Thie95a}, which satisfies EJR (and thus PJR).
+Interestingly, variants of PAV based on different weight vectors fail both EJR and PJR (and even weaker proportionality requirements) \cite{justifiedRepresentation,BLS18a}.
+Moreover, a greedy approximation algorithm for PAV known as \emph{sequential PAV} or \emph{reweighted approval voting} fails JR (and consequently PJR and EJR) \cite{justifiedRepresentation,SFF+17a}.

-Computing the outcome of PAV is NP-hard \citep{SFL15a,AGG+15a} and thus not feasible in polynomial time unless $\text{P}=\text{NP}$.
-Therefore, it has remained an open question whether there exist polynomial-time computable rules satisfying EJR or PJR. \citet{SFF+17a} have shown that the polynomial-time computable \emph{Greedy Monroe} rule satisfies PJR in the special case where the committee size divides the number of voters (but fails PJR in the general case). \phrag{}'s sequential rule, as we show in this paper, is polynomial-time computable and satisfies PJR.
+Computing the outcome of PAV is NP-hard~\citep{owaWinner,AGG+15a} and thus not feasible in polynomial time unless $\text{P}=\text{NP}$.
+Prior to our work, it had remained an open question whether there exist polynomial-time computable rules satisfying EJR or PJR. \phrag{}'s sequential rule, as we show in this paper, is polynomial-time computable and satisfies~PJR.